Quebec’s Fins, Feathers & Fall Colours

 -

-This is a soft-adventure expedition, designed to be accessible and unhurried, with minimal hiking and no little travel over strenuous terrain.
+This is a soft-adventure expedition, designed to be accessible and unhurried, with few light 1-3 hour hikes and little travel over strenuous terrain.

 Québec’s North Shore is famously dynamic, and autumn weather can shift quickly.
 Cool temperatures, coastal winds, and changing ocean conditions mean that proper layers and waterproof gear are essential for comfort and safety throughout the trip.

-Participants should be comfortable traveling together by shuttle bus between locations, with some longer driving days.
-Regular rest stops are built in, and travel time is treated as part of the experience, offering scenic views and opportunities to rest and review images.
+Participants should be comfortable traveling together by shuttle between locations, with some longer driving days.
+Regular rest stops are built in, and travel time is treated as part of the experience, offering scenic views and opportunities to rest.